CHOP-CGTInformatics/ggswim/README.md

 [![R-CMD-check](https://github.com/CHOP-CGTInformatics/ggswim/actions/workflows/R-CMD-check.yaml/badge.svg)](https://github.com/CHOP-CGTInformatics/ggswim/actions/workflows/R-CMD-check.yaml)
 <!-- badges: end -->

-The ggswim package provides an easy set of commands to create “swimmer” plots.
+The ggswim package provides a convenient set of commands to easily create “swimmer” plots.

 ## Installation

+ggswim is in its very early stages, but in active development!
+Expect to see many changes in the near future to the API and documentation.

 You can install the development version of ggswim like so: